The Role of Paralegals in the Legal System: A Comprehensive Guide

 Assisting with Case Management

-During trials, paralegals provide vital support to attorneys.
-They help in preparing trial exhibits, organizing evidence, and coordinating with witnesses.
-Paralegals may also attend court proceedings to assist attorneys with note-taking and other administrative tasks.
+During trials, paralegals provide crucial support to attorneys.
+They assist in preparing trial exhibits, organizing evidence, and coordinating with witnesses.
+They also help attorneys stay organized by taking notes, tracking case developments, and assisting with any last-minute preparations.
+Paralegals may even attend court proceedings to help manage documents and provide additional administrative support, allowing attorneys to focus on presenting their case.

 Associate’s Degree in Paralegal Studies